QuickHarsh/Codeforces-Data-Fetcher/README.md

 ## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (Vanilla)
+- JavaScript
 - Codeforces API
 - Font Awesome Icons

 ## Setup and Usage

-1. Click on this link
+1. Click on this link https://codeforces-data-fetcher.vercel.app/
 2. Enter a Codeforces username in the search box
 3. Click "Summon Data" to fetch and display the user's information